piroor/treestyletab/README.md

 For other rare cases - if you want to open the link in new sibling tab, or you want to open a bookmark as a child tab of the current, then you can do it by dragging a link or bookmark and drop it onto a tab or between tabs.
 Natural operations for GUI objects shoud be optimized for most major usecases.

-Too high customizability for such rare usecases will just make you happy, but others including me won't - they are just confused that "why such too much choices are here?"
+Too high customizability for such rare usecases would make just you happy, but others including me won't - they are just confused that "why are there so many choices to make?"

 ### Auto hide of the sidebar